 - The history is vague beyond a complaint of dizziness and there are no features that would point to causes in one of the other categories.

-- Identification of the precise underlying cause.
+- Identification of the precise underlying cause, if possible.

 - Actions that provoke symptoms may include: